ar00n/WooMineSponge/README.md

-# WooMinecraft - Self-hosted Minecraft Donations
+# WooMineSponge - Self-hosted Minecraft Donations

-[WooMinecraft](http://woominecraft.com) is a free Minecraft Donation plugin for your server that provides a self-hosted solution where you're the boss.
+WooMineSponge is a port of free Minecraft Donation plugin from Bukkit to Sponge's API.
 By leveraging a well known eCommerce plugin on the
 WordPress side of things, we allow you to specify commands for product variations, general product commands, and resending of donations at any time.
 ![WooMinecraft Logo](https://raw.githubusercontent.com/WooMinecraft/WooMinecraft/master/src/main/resources/wmc-logo.jpg)

 ## IMPORTANT
-This build supports only **Minecraft Spigot 1.12.2**
+This build supports only **Minecraft Sponge**

 If in your config you are using the **/shop** path as your URL, you must NOT use that going forward.
 Your host MUST support access to the WordPress Rest API.
 If they do not, you should consider changing hosts.